 The internship must occur between October 1, 2019 and July 31, 2020.

 Most EPSCoR Internships consist of 40-hour workweeks, over an 8 week period during the student’s summer break, generally between April 1 and July 31.

 If your company would like to host an intern during the academic year, the intern must be identified by the August 31, 2019 deadline.
 If you are submitting an EI application for a Summer 2020 EI by Aug.
 31, 2019, then you must indicate in. your proposal that you would like EPSCoR staff to help you identify suitable student candidates before our spring award submission deadline TBD.

 Yes.
-Students chosen to receive URE funding should be indicated in your proposal.
+All students chosen to receive funding through your project must be identified in your proposal.

 All awardees and funded participants are obligated to provide reporting about the outcomes of their KY NSF EPSCoR-supported projects.
 Awardees may download the reporting documents at http://kynsfepscor.org/reporting

 Yes.
 The responsible and ethical conduct of research (RCR) is critical for excellence, as well as public trust, in science and engineering.
 Consequently, education in RCR is considered essential in the preparation of future scientists and engineers.
 More about NSF’s policy: https://www.nsf.gov/bfa/dias/policy/rcr.jsp

 “The Director shall require that each institution that applies for financial assistance from the Foundation for science and engineering research or education describe in its grant proposal a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduate students, graduate students, and postdoctoral researchers participating in the proposed research project.”